The World's Leading Building Energy Standard

 Gas Mileage for Buildings

-The Passive House building energy standard introduces a gas mileage rating system for buildings.
-It is measured in kBtu per square foot of treated floor area and year in the U.S. The limit for heating and cooling energy is 4.75kBtu—a reduction of up to 90% over conventional buildings.
-Source energy accounted for at the utility company is limited to 38kBtu per square foot and year.
-This represents an 80% reduction.
+The Passive House building energy standard introduces a gas mileage for buildings.
+It is measured in kWh per square meter and year globally, and kBtu per square foot and year in the U.S. The limit for heating and cooling energy is 15 kWh , or 4.75 kBtu—a reduction of up to 90% over conventional buildings.
+Source energy accounted for at the utility company is limited to 120 kWh per square meter and year, or 38 kBtu per square foot and year.
+This represents on average an 80% reduction.

-For its leapfrog approach to building and outstanding performance, the European Union is now recommending Passive House performance as code for its members by the middle of this decade.
+For its leapfrog approach to building and outstanding performance, the European Union is now implementing Passive House performance as code for its member countries.

-Designs are modeled with a scientific energy modeling software called the “Passive House Planning Package”, and field tested for various parameters during and after construction.
-Design and field testing are submitted to the Passive House Institute U.S. for certification.
-Using the PHPP allows us to design predictable performance for our clients, which sets us apart from the competition.
+Designs are modeled with a scientific energy modeling software called the “Passive House Planning Package”, and field-tested for various parameters during and after construction.
+Design and field testing are submitted to a Passive House certifier for review and building certification.
+Using the PHPP enables us to deliver predictable performance to our clients, which sets us apart from the competition.

 EnerPHit for Retrofit Projects